JWMerritt/QuditHybridStabilizers/README.md

 # QuditHybridStabilizers
-Stabilizer code for simulation of qudits under hybrid dynamics, including random Clifford unitary gates and projective measurements.
-Also includes ability to simulate Majorana parafermions with modified stabilizer formalism.
+Stabilizer code for simulation of qudits of prime order $d$ under hybrid dynamics, including random Clifford unitary gates and projective measurements.
+This code was used to produce results used in my dissertation, [Measurement-Induced Phase Transitions](https://www.proquest.com/docview/2838107649).
+Also includes ability to simulate Majorana fermions and parafermions with a modified stabilizer formalism.

+This repo includes all the files necessary to set up and run a job on the [HYAK](https://hyak.uw.edu) cluster at the University of Washington.

 ## Background